deeikele/azureml/setup-privatepackagefeeds/README.md

 Compute instance provides a managed workstation for data science, and comes with pre-installed with Conda and Python versions that point to public feeds for package management.

-* Optionally, verify that your compute instance can connectto the private package host:
+* Optionally, verify that your compute instance can connect to the private package host:
   ```bash
   telnet <ip address> <port>
   ```